A Comprehensive List of Data Wiping and Erasure Standards

 Navy Staff Office Publication (NAVSO P-5239-26)3Published by the US Navy, this 3-pass system uses a specified character (and its complement) and a random character.
 The process is completed by verifying the write.

-NIST 800-88 Purge1This method requires the removal of hidden drives (HPA/DCO, if existing).
-A firmware based command is triggered depending on the type of drive, and the last step is the verify the write.
+NIST 800-88 Purge0-2This method requires the removal of hidden areas (HPA/DCO, if existing).
+A firmware-based command is triggered depending on the type of drive, and the last step is the verify the write.
+Our NIST Guide gives more detail.

 NSA 130-13Defined by the National Security Agency, this method uses a 3-pass overwrite: writes a random character, writes another random character and writes a known value.
 This process is completed by verifying the write.